 – The cloak which is made of cactus fiber was put under infrared investigation and scientists could not explain how the tilda shows no signs of paint brush strokes nor of any paint for that matter.

 -In 2001, digital testing of the tilda revealed that Mary’s eyes reflect an image.
-Microscopic images can be seen reflected in the Virgin’s irises and pupils showing an Indian man standing directly above with an older man in robes with a white beard seated nearby and another man standing behind him.
-In other words, the image reflected in Mary’s eyes are from her perspective while IN the cloak when it was first unfurled with the Indian man being Juan Diego, the man with the white beard being the bishop and it is theorized the man standing behind him being an interpreter for the two.
+Microscopic images can be seen reflected in the Virgin’s irises and pupils showing a native man standing directly above with an older man in robes with a white beard seated nearby and another man standing behind him.
+In other words, the image reflected in Mary’s eyes are from her perspective while IN the cloak when it was first unfurled with the native man being Juan Diego, the man with the white beard being the bishop and it is theorized the man standing behind him being an interpreter for the two.

 – Additional digital testing affirmed the image of Our Lady of Guadalupe was not made “by human hand” and that its colors changed depending on the angle of where a person was while looking at it, a phenomenon which is not possible to be of human making, most especially in the year 1531.
 Scientists were further baffled upon observing that the center of the Virgin’s pupils have not one but two additional imprinted images separate from the above mentioned scene, a different image for each eye.

 The right pupil reflects an indigenous Aztec family of a mother, father, and several children.